 Learn about Habitat for Humanity

-Habitat for Humanity has an active presence in 16 countries in the Latin America and Caribbean region, as well as unique partnerships throughout the region.
+Habitat for Humanity is a non-governmental, non-profit global organization, that works so that people have a decent place to live.
+Habitat has an active presence in 16 countries in Latin America and the Caribbean , as well as unique partnerships throughout the region.

 What we do